ChrisTitusTech/website/content/posts/2022/vim-the-ultimate-editor.md

 So if it's so fast why don't most people use VIM?
 It's hard and has one of the biggest learning curves that I have ever seen from any program.
 It will take **YEARS** to master, months to be better than vs code/intellij editors, and weeks of learning to be comparable to any other editor on the market.

 However, the payoff is beyond worth it to me.
 The reward feels so good when you start to _get_ it.
-The big thing... you can throw your mouse away, because when you get it a mouse is no longer needed.
+The big thing... you can throw your mouse away, because when you get it... a mouse is no longer needed.

 ## Beginning steps

 The very first thing you need to know about vim is the modes.

   - Normal Mode - The default mode you enter into on launch.
 This allows quick movement, exiting, commands, but you don't "type" in this mode.
   - Insert Mode - Pressing `i` on your keyboard will allow you enter insert mode.
-This allows you to type text and keyboard input to into the file open.
+This allows you to type text and keyboard input to the open file.
   - Visual Mode - Pressing `v` on your keyboard will put you in visual mode.
 This allows you to highlight and use commands on highlighted syntax.

 _Note: You can escape Insert and Visual mode to go back to Normal mode with `esc` key_